-Presidency Identifies RegTech As Instrument For Financial Inclusion, Trusted Digital Economy
+Presidency Identifies RegTech as Instrument for Financial Inclusion, Trusted Digital Economy

 Zauro added that achieving Nigeria’s target of becoming a one-trillion-dollar economy by 2030 would require stronger partnerships among regulators, financial institutions, technology firms and development partners.

-“The journey towards a one-trillion-dollar economy by 2030 will not be achieved by policy declarations alone.
+“The journey toward a one-trillion-dollar economy by 2030 will not be achieved by policy declarations alone.
 We must collectively build systems that are not only efficient but equitable,” he said.

 Also speaking, Governor of the Central Bank of Nigeria (CBN), Olayemi Cardoso, stressed that effective regulation remains essential for sustainable digital innovation.